LC Interpreting Services is now SignNexus!

 Involvement with Deaf Community

 It is the job of a Performing Arts Interpreter to provide access in the most efficient and clear way possible.
 The best method is to work with deaf theater patrons and/or deaf theater consultants to explore the optimal strategies.
 Performing Arts Interpreters welcome feedback from the community that helps them further develop their skill.

 A qualified Performing Arts Interpreter knows that his or her role is not that of a performer, and they never try to steal the show.
 A good entertainment interpreter will work with the venue to be sure they are adequately lit and visible for deaf audience members for the duration of the program.
 They will also do their best to make sure deaf audiences can still focus on the show, instead of the interpreter.
 Providing language services on (or near) a stage might feel like a performance, but it is an interpreter’s job to support the artistry, not divert attention away from it.

-LC Interpreting Services is thrilled to offer Performing Arts Interpreting services in the greater NYC area.
+SignNexus is thrilled to offer Performing Arts Interpreting services in the greater NYC area, and for remote events nationwide.
 From school plays to pop concerts to Broadway productions, our interpreters have the skill and experience provide equal access accommodation.

-At LCIS, we believe that access to cultural arts and entertainment is a right, and we are proud to provide passionate, top quality interpreters for the Deaf & Hard of Hearing community.
+At SignNexus we believe that access to cultural arts and entertainment is a right, and we are proud to provide passionate, top quality interpreters for the Deaf & Hard of Hearing community.